stealthbay/InstagramWhoDoesNotFollowBack/README.md

   Settings
   Your Activity
   Download Your Information
-  HTML
+  Select you want the HTML format
   Email this to yourself
+  Download the file to your computer

   ```

 * Linux/macos/Windows (linux subsystem)

- You will need a system that can run linux commands
+ You will need a system that can run linux commands.
+Linux and macOS can run them, and if you use Windows.
+Then WSL can be used to run linux commands and this script.

 <!-- USAGE EXAMPLES -->